lerna/lerna/doc/hoist.md

 try to use this package outside of the monorepo, that some of its dependencies are missing.

 (This problem is not specific to lerna.
 It can also occur as a result of [`npm`'s flattening](https://medium.com/pnpm/pnpms-strictness-helps-to-avoid-silly-bugs-9a15fb306308).)

-To avoid this problem, when using `require()` or `import` on an external module, always check that the dependency is specified in `package.json`.
+To avoid this problem, we can use the [eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import) package, which has a rule `no-extraneous-dependencies` that can warn when an import is made from an unspecified package.
+It is enabled by default in the 'recommended' config.
+Otherwise, we should check by hand that all new imports come from packages specified in `package.json`.